 In the end I will have a much better layout so please be patient with me.

-Right now, we are going through a site overhaul.
-So some links may not work.
-It won't be long though before things are back to normal.
+Right now, we are going through a complete site overhaul.
+Some links may not work.
 Please be patient with me.
 As soon as the site is finished there will be a lot of new things available.
 So stay tuned.
-Find out more...

 Subscribe to our newsletter to get the latest updates to your inbox. ;-)